dilyanpalauzov/voltronic-inverter-openhab/README.md

 ## Actions

 The `voltronicSend()` action sends a command to the inverter and returns the answer.
 It returns `null` if there is a timeout (disconnected cable); or empty string, if the device answers but the CRC does not match.
 Otherwise it delivers what the inverter answered.

 ```
 val voltronicActions = getActions("voltronic", "voltronic:inverter:f") // second parameter must be thing name
 logError("vi",  voltronicActions.voltronicSend("QPIRI"))
 ```

+Sending a command, not supported by the inverter, might lead to the inverter not responding, which is the same as timeout.
+Timeout means that the inverter is disconnected and will go offline.
+When the next polling command works, the inverter will go back online.